Illegal drugs and drug addiction

 Mental effects

 Regular cannabis use affects the performance of the brain, i.e. cognitive abilities.
 The longer and more intensively cannabis is used, the more the memory, concentration and ability to learn are impaired.
-The brain is particularly severely affected in people who start to use cannabis at a young age.
+The brain’s development can particularly be impaired in people who start to use cannabis at a young age.
 The probability of the drug use triggering psychoses is increased.

 Many people who are addicted to opiates such as heroin develop depression, anxiety or a personality disorder at some point in their life.
 Their risk of developing any of these mental disorders is significantly higher than that of people who are not addicted to drugs.